Overview

 This session focuses mostly around getting, doing, and being successful at jobs.
 Other subjects for discussion include safety, resources and new materials.

 NO Fee, but bring $25 to toss in for the food kitty.
-Call ahead to reserve a bed or a couch.
+Call ahead to sign up and reserve a bed or a couch.

 Film and TV Series – Intro to Rust and Aging Techniques